tangentsoft/pidp8i/doc/uwfocal-manual.md

 on both sides of replacement operators.
 The rule here is that in each instance the variable will have its current value until the entire expression to the *right* has been evaluated; then it will be replaced with the new value.
-To give a fairly simple, yet intriguing, example:
+To give a fairly simple yet intriguing example:

     SET A=B+A-B=A